alainluthier/django-webapp/README.md

 # Overview

 I want to create a Personal Finance Manager web application.
 I will use Python and Django to record income, expenses, and categories.
-I will also use the cloud database that I created in my previous module.
+I will also use a SQLite database.

-Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.

-Provide a description the web app that you wrote.
-Describe how to start a test server on your computer and what website to open up to see the first page of the app.

-Describe your purpose for writing this software.

-Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running (starting the server and navigating through the web pages) and a walkthrough of the code.

 [Software Demo Video](http://youtube.link.goes.here)

 # Web Pages

-Describe each of the web pages you created and how the web app transitions between each of them.
-Also describe what is dynamically created on each page.
+* Main Page: This page displays a summary of income, expense, and balance totals.
+* Incomes: This page allows you to create, read, update, and delete income records.
+* Expenses: This page allows you to create, read, update, and delete expenses records.

 # Development Environment

-Describe the tools that you used to develop the software

-Describe the programming language that you used and any libraries.
+* Python 3.11
+* Visual Studio Code
+* Github
+* Django
+* SQLite

 # Useful Websites